 Today we feature student leader Fadi Khan (he/him) of Pleasantville, NJ (Atlantic County).
 Fadi is a senior Biological Sciences major and lives on campus in Holly Pointe Commons, where he is also a Community Assistant.
 A first-generation college student, Fadi shares with us his perspectives on life, his major, and getting the most out of […]

-This article is part of a running series with Rowan University’s Wellness Center.
-This collaboration aims to educate students about personal well-being options.
-For further updates, follow @RowanUWellness on Twitter, Instagram or Facebook.
-The first year of college is both exciting and terrifying.
-You are moving away from home, gaining a sense of independence, and expected to […]
+Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
+For further updates, follow @rowanuwellness on social.
+Written by Wellness Center intern Summer Slusarski, psychological sciences major The first year of college is both exciting and terrifying.
+You are moving away from home, gaining a sense of […]

 Benefits of Being a Pet Owner